Ohio EdisonAssistance and Service Programs - Help Paying Your Bill

 Customers with severe health problems may have a licensed physician certify in writing that a termination of electric service would be especially dangerous.
 The medical certification will postpone the termination of electric service for 30 days.
 The certification is designed to provide the customer with additional time to pay their past-due balance.
 The customer is still responsible for the past-due amount and will be given the opportunity to pay the balance in monthly installments.

-*By clicking this link you are leaving the FirstEnergy website and entering a website maintained by Public Utilities Commission of Ohio (PUCO).
-PUCO is entirely responsible for the content of this website.
+**By clicking this link you are leaving FirstEnergy's website and entering a website maintained by Public Utilities Commission of Ohio (PUCO).
+PUCO is entirely responsible for the content of their website.